Calibrating trade-offs tutorial

 plot(tas_pu[, "locked_in"])

-object describes the spatial
+The tas_features object describes the spatial

-distribution of different vegetation communities (using presence/absence
+distribution of various vegetation communities (using presence/absence

 features for the prioritization.